steve-cm/RaaS/README.md

 GET /raas/v1.1/rewards

-Reponse Notes
+Response Notes
 * "type" denotes whether the "brand" is a "reward" (e-gift card or prepaid card) or a "npo" (non-profit donation)
 * "description" is the brand approved name of the reward
 * "sku" is the unique ID to use when placing an order
 * "is-variable" denotes whether a brand has a variable range of values ("true") or has fixed denominations to choose from ("false")
 * If a brand is variable, the range is defined, in cents, by "min_price" and "max_price"
 * If a brand is fixed, the face value of the brand is defined, in cents, by "denomination"
-* "countries" uses a two digit country code to define the languages the brand is available in. "ountries" is an array.
+* "countries" uses a two digit country code to define the languages the brand is available in. "countries" is an array.
 * "xrates" is a list of international exchange rates to USD.
 Tango Card updates the exchange rates for non-US items at least once a day.
 As part of the Get Rewards Catalog method, the API returns the exchange rates currently loaded into our system.

 Example request/response below
-* First Reponse Example - US Reward Fixed Denomination
+* First Response Example - US Reward Fixed Denomination
-* Second Example - US Reward Varibale Denomination
+* Second Example - US Reward Variable Denomination
 * Third Example - International Reward Fixed Denomination
 * Fourth Example - International Reward Variable Denomination